 Hepatitis B is highly infectious and can be transmitted to a new-born baby and hospital staff.
 Hepatitis C also carries a risk of getting transmitted to the baby during childbirth and staff through exposure to body fluids.
-Knowing if a woman is infected allows doctors to devise a strategy to reduce risk of transmission.
+Knowing if a woman is infected allows doctors to devise a strategy to reduce the risk of transmission.

 Varicella vaccine is administered to women who never contracted chickenpox earlier or vaccinated for the disease.
 The vaccine is unsafe to be given during pregnancy.

 A Pap smear is recommended every three years for women of childbearing age.
 It checks the cells of the cervix for any abnormality and is a screening test for cervical cancer.

 In the above post, we have explained some common pre-pregnancy tests that should be done before pregnancy.
 These tests will assure you that you are ready for the baby with no medical obstacle.
 If the tests show some complications, then your doctor can take preventive measures for the safety of the fetus and mother.
 So whenever you decide to have a baby, get these tests done or consult your doctor about the same.

 “About Infectious Diseases in Pregnancy,” NHS Screening Programmes, https://infectiousdiseases.screening.nhs.uk/infectiousdiseases

 “Prepare yourself now for a healthy pregnancy,” WebMD.com, Brenda Conaway, https://www.webmd.com/baby/features/your-pre-pregnancy-checkup